 The mission of Alaska Power Association is to assist our members in accomplishing their goals of delivering electric energy and other services at the best value to their customers.

-Alaska Power Association is the statewide trade association that represents the electric utilities that supply power to more than a half-million Alaskans from Barrow to Unalaska, through the Interior and Southcentral, and down the Inside Passage.
+Alaska Power Association is the statewide trade association that represents the electric utilities that supply power to more than a half-million Alaskans from Utqiagvik to Unalaska, through the Interior and Southcentral, and down the Inside Passage.

 In Alaska’s unique energy infrastructure, we pride ourselves on educating and providing for Alaska’s energy needs.
 We are leading the way by exploring the benefits of emerging technologies in clean, renewable energy sources such as wind and solar energy.
 Our innovative spirit is essential to meet the challenges of Alaska’s conditions.